Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Resilient control design

-In this section, we design control laws to improve network throughput.
-A classical result in network control is the max-flow min-cut theorem, which characterizes the maximally attainable throughput in terms of link capacities \cite{dantzig2003max}.
-We will extend the notion of min-cut capacity (MCC) to stochastic networks and present a series of results characterizing the throughput under various classes of control laws.
+In this section, we study control design with guaranteed throughput.
+We will extend the classical notion of MCC to stochastic networks and present a series of results characterizing the resiliency under various classes of control laws.

-Two extensions of MCC are considered in the stochastic setting.
-The \emph{min-expected-cut capacity} (MECC) is the minimum cut capacity evaluated with the expected capacity of each link:
+Two extensions of the MCC, i.e. the MECC and the EMCC, are considered in the stochastic setting.
+The MECC is the minimum cut capacity evaluated with the expected capacity of each link, and the EMCC is the expected minimum cut capacity over various modes.
+Noting that $C(\mathcal{Q};\mathcal{G})$ denotes the MCC of network $\mathcal{G}$ with a set of link capacities $\mathcal{Q}$, we have